-In the event that the private key expires due to crypto period lifetime or becomes compromised via other means, the service provider can upload a new Private Key via the encrypted connection, using a port 5908 key tag of 0x31.
-It is expected that the primary service provider or airline would change the private key, and public certificate.
+In the event that the private key expires due to crypto period lifetime or becomes compromised via other means, the service provider can cause a new private key to be generated by the avionics via the encrypted connection, using a port 5908 key tag of 0x31.
+It is expected that the primary service provider or airline would upload a signed public certificate in the same session (RF or Maintenance device).
 The IP address and Primary Service Provider’s key can be changed as well if necessary.

-Aircraft should maintain their DTLS connection with the service provider after installing a new private key.
-Upon any new login or refreshing of the connection the new private key will be used, until that time the old private key should be used.
-The Upload a new Aircraft Private Key will have a port 5908 key tag of 0x31, and be followed by the private key (upload) or one additional byte (response).
+Aircraft should maintain their DTLS connection with the service provider after generating a new private key.
+Upon any new login or refreshing of the connection the new private key will be used, until that time the old private key and certificate should be used.
+The generate a new Aircraft Private Key will have a port 5908 key tag of 0x31, and be followed by the private key (upload) or one additional byte (response).